-To launch Doctor Who: The Early Adventures, stories set in the programme’s formative years, Big Finish have taken us back to the very first season.
+To launch Doctor Who: The Early Adventures, stories set in the programme’s formative years, Big Finish have taken us back to the very first season with Domain of the Voord.

-‘Domain of the Voord’ provides an outing for the initial line up of the Doctor, his Granddaughter Susan and her schoolteachers Ian and Barbara.
+The story provides an outing for the show’s initial line up of the Doctor, his Granddaughter Susan and her schoolteachers Ian and Barbara.

-Materialising in the hold of a ship, the time travellers find themselves amid a mass of rag-tag resistance craft on the planet of Hydra.
-Promptly captured and under suspicion, they find themselves dragged in front of Admrial Jonas Kaan as spies, before becoming involved in defensive action when the flotilla comes under attack.
+Materialising in the hold of a ship, the time travellers find themselves amid a mass of rag-tag resistance craft on the planet of Hydra, named in an appropriately Terry Nation style!.
+Promptly captured and under suspicion, they are promptly dragged in front of Admrial Jonas Kaan as spies, before becoming involved in defensive action when the flotilla comes under attack.

-The Voord gain a terrific back-story, both addressing why they never remove their masks and their lust for power.
+From this outing, the Voord gain a terrific past and a culture, both addressing why they never remove their masks and their lust for power.
 Even within the context of a Doctor Who story, this is strong stuff and the tale is all the richer for it.

 Given their nature and the mastery of their subjects, we quite expected Susan’s alien nature to come into play.
 For that matter, that fact that she and Ian seem confident they could use the TARDIS to escape came as something of a head-scratcher too.

-Extras: The story comes with a short set of comments from the writer Andrew Smith, as well as William Russell and Carole Ann Ford.
+Extras: The story comes with a short set of comments from the writer, as well as William Russell and Carole Ann Ford.
 Additionally, there is a seven-minute music suite.

 What did you think of the story?
 Let us know below…